I was raised by my loving parents and grand parents and along side my sister in a tiny village in Austria - about 3000 inhabitants back then.

 We first heard about Shiatsu when I was a teenager.
 My neighbour’s son had died due to skin cancer and she got help to deal with her grief from a Shiatsu practitioner.
-As my neighbour knew about my struggle with myself and growing up, she recommended Shiatsu as a treatment for me and I had my first Shiatsu treatment the following week.
+As my neighbour knew about my struggle with myself and growing up, she recommended Shiatsu for me and I had my first Shiatsu session the following week.

 I enjoyed it immensely and was looking forward to every Shiatsu session.
 It transformed me from a teenage girl struggling with life into a woman that is able to take on the challenges of life without being thrown too far of the path.

 One thing my Shiatsu practitioner said to me that stuck with me was that I would be good at giving Shiatsu.
 Back then I thought that this was ridiculous and I was scared of trying it.
 Scared of what I would find out about myself if I would undertake a Shiatsu training course.

 So I decided to go to University and study Geography.
 Simply because I was always interested in the physical world and nature, the environment and human interaction with it fascinated me.
 During the course of my studies I came across cartography, making maps and analysing satellite imagery which I specialised in and ended my studies with a Master of Science (MSc) degree from the University of Salzburg.